Breast Cancer Screening

 • Journey mapping

-Taking the reigns
+Taking the reins

 At NHS Digital, the breast cancer screening service needed digital transformation in order to work better for patients.
 I saw an opportunity to lead on service design work to understand current process for blueprinting, uncovering pain points and failure demand across multiple touch points both offline and online.

-I quickly identified that for this work to be a success I had to build relationships and trust with senior stakeholders across PHE, NHS England, NHSX.
+I quickly identified that for this work to be a success I had to build relationships and trust with senior stakeholders across PHE, NHS England, and NHSX.
+As part of this approach, I sought out frontline workers who provide key support for the breast cancer service across the UK — speaking with radiographers, analysts, clinical administrators, and programme managers over a four month period.

-Looking through the lense of the user
+Looking through the lens of the user

 Outcomes